 Even though companies have the idea that robots are difficult to program, they soon learn that robots are easier to program and that in the long run, it’s easier to train someone to operate the robot than teaching somebody to weld.
 Now, however, a team of students at the Delft University of Technology (TU Delft) in the Netherlands has taken another approach – they’ve created the world’s first stainless steel bike made via a welding-based 3D-printing technique.
 The students want to demonstrate the potential of robot welding technology.
 See video

 Why invest in robot welding automation?

 Robot welding automation is no longer just for large manufacturers; it also offers benefits for small enterprises.
-Robot welding is an automated process that improves productivity and weld consistency to lower costs for production, labour, materials and it also helps companies gain a competitive advantage over those businesses that have not made the transition to automated robotic welding.
+Robot welding is an automated process that improves productivity and weld consistency to lower costs for production, labour, and materials.
+Likewise, robots also help companies gain a competitive advantage over those businesses that have not made the transition to robotic welding.

-The decision to adopt robotic welding automation is getting easier every day because the lack of skilled welders available to fulfill the requirements of large and small companies.
-They can also gain greater flexibility through adding automation.
+The decision to adopt robotic welding automation is getting easier every day because of the lack of skilled welders available to fulfil the requirements of large and small companies.
+Thus, they can also gain greater flexibility by adding automation.
 Particularly SEMs are beginning to make the investment in this technology and realizing positive results.